HelenLloydJeng/Milestone-Project-1/README.md

 3. The contact form should send messages without errors.

 ### 📝 **Task List**
-- [ ] Create a **Contact/About Page** with an inquiry form.
+- [ x] Create a **Contact/About Page** with an inquiry form.
-- [ ] Embed social media profiles and links to professional platforms.
+- [ x] Embed social media profiles and links to professional platforms.
-- [ ] Showcase examples of successful collaborations and testimonials.
+- [x ] Showcase examples of successful collaborations and testimonials.

 ---
 ### **Internal User (Carrie Jones)**